 Less commonly, blood vessels can grow in to the macula, and can leak or bleed, causing wet macular degeneration.
 This can be treated, but the treatment consists of laser or regular injections into the eye, so it is a treatment you would rather not need!

 Wet macular degeneration can develop quite quickly and dramatically.
 Prevention with regular anti-oxidants is important.
 Early detection is key, as treatment is now available if the process is detected in the early stages.
-Tests are available to detect macular degeneration in its early stages – OCT, fundus photography and fluorescein angiography – and treatment is now available.
+Tests are available to detect macular degeneration in its early stages – OCT, fundus photography and fluorescein angiography – and treatment is now available, in the form of injections of anti-VEG-F (Vascular Endothelial Growth Factor) hormones that shrink the abnormal blood vessels in the retina and allow the body to resorb any blood and fluid.

 This is why regular eye examinations are important as we age, so that we know if we are at risk of this condition and so that we know what to seek help for.
 Symptoms include blurring or distortion of the central vision, particularly for reading and seeing faces.